OlineRanum/FACT_DetectorAnalysisSoftware/README.md

     Run through main.py.

 *Main.py*: Performs three tasks.
-  1. Loads param = Sets detector parameters.
+  1. Loads param, i.e. sets hardware parameters and configured analysisparameters as set in settings.txt.
-  2. Makes a call to the RunAnalysis modules, and sets whether to perform a single file or a multi-file analysis.
+  2. Makes the desiered analysis modules as a call to either a single file or a multi-file analysis.
-  3. Makes final call to plotting and visualization.
+  3. Makes final call to plotting and visualization modules.

 *RunAnalysis*: Has two modules called RunSingleFileAnalysis and RunMultiFileAnalysis.
 RunSingleFileAnalysis builds a standard setup through the SetUp class and then calls to AnalysisToolBox [ATB].
 When the ATB module Initiate_Standard_Analysis() is called a _standard_ analysis is performed, and a pandas DataFrame containing the vertex positions and weights are provided.
 When RunMultiFileAnalysis is called, a call is made to RunSingleFileAnalysis for each file in the directory.
-The information is then collected in a single large Dataframe containing the combined list of the vertices from all the individual files.
+The information is then collected in a single large Dataframe containing the combined list of the vertices from all the individual files. !NB TO self: Single file analysis should just be another case of multifile analysis, remove this at a later time.

 ![See Documentation folder](Documentation/ProgramFlowChart.gif)